dask/dask-jobqueue/docs/source/examples.rst

 On systems which use SGE as the scheduler, ``SGECluster`` can be used.

-SGE systems have a lot of flexibility in how they are configured, hence it is not possible to use the ``memory`` keyword argument to automatically specify the amount of RAM used.
-Instead, you must request for resources according to how your system is configured.
+SGE systems have a lot of flexibility in how they are configured, hence it is not possible to use the ``memory`` keyword argument to automatically specify the amount of RAM requested.
+Instead, you specify the resources desired according to how your system is configured, using the ``resource_spec`` keyword argument, in addition to the ``memory`` keyword argument (which is used by Dask internally for memory management).

 In the example below, our system administrator has used the ``m_mem_free`` keyword argument to let us request for RAM.
 At the same time, we must also correctly specify the ``memory`` keyword argument, to enable Dask's memory management to do its work correctly.